Quiet Time Isn’t a Luxury – It’s a Valuable Tool

 1. Insert quiet time between—or even within—meetings.

-Don’t let your day become unproductive due to a series of meetings.
+Don’t let your day become unproductive because of a series of meetings.
 Build in gaps of five minutes or more during which you can mediate, reflect, or just think by yourself.
 It may even be beneficial to have everyone do that during a meeting in order to refresh, recharge, and think about the implications of what has been discussed.

 2. Enjoy nature amidst the challenges.